brstation/ps4.github.io/README.md

 # Fork - PS4 WebKit Exploit (5.05 – 13.00)

-A static WebKit exploits chain for the PlayStation 4.
-Everything runs in the console's browser.
+A collection of PlayStation 4 WebKit exploit hosts and forks, running entirely in the console's browser.

 ## Usage